-User shows / memories can be transferred between mixing consoles of the same type, for example, an Apollo User Memory can be transferred to another Apollo surface.
+User shows / memories can be transferred between mixing consoles of the same type, for example, an Artemis Shine User Memory can be transferred to another Artemis Shine surface and an Artemis Light User Memory to another Artemis Light surface.

 If a memory is loaded that was created on a larger control surface, with more faders, the additional paths are displayed as virtual faders.
-The fader setup screen can then be used to re-organise the paths needed on to available physical faders / layers.
+The fader setup screen can then be used to re-organise the paths onto available physical faders / layers.